Master in Energy Efficient Building Design: Career Path

 What is a Master's degree in Energy Efficient Building Design?

-A Master's degree in Energy Efficient Building Design is a postgraduate program that focuses on teaching students how to design buildings that use less energy and are more environmentally friendly.
-The program typically covers topics such as sustainable design principles, energy-efficient technologies, building science, and building codes and standards.
+A Master's degree in Energy-Efficient Building Design is a postgraduate program that teaches students how to design buildings that use less energy and are more environmentally friendly.
+The program typically covers sustainable design principles, energy-efficient technologies, building science, and building codes and standards.

 What career options are available for graduates of this program?

-Graduates with a Master's degree in Energy Efficient Building Design may be qualified for a variety of careers in the field of sustainable design and construction, including positions such as energy efficiency consultant, green building project manager, or sustainable design engineer.
+Graduates with a Master's degree in Energy-Efficient Building Design may be qualified for various careers in sustainable design and construction, including energy efficiency consultant, green building project manager, or sustainable design engineer positions.

 What are the eligibility requirements for this program?